voxpupuli/puppet-ghost/README.md

 You can disable the use and setup of `supervisor` by setting `$use_supervisor` to false.

+Note that at least on my Ubuntu test systems, the `supervisor` module's execution of `supervisorctl update` fails; this can be fixed by manually running that command, letting it do its thing, and then re-provisioning.

 You will likely want to proxy these using, say, `nginx`.
 Although the inclusion of `nginx` is outside the scope of this module, if you are